Build a rock for a FastAPI app

 rockcraft.yaml app.py requirements.txt

-If we created an instance using Multipass, we can also clean it up.
+We can also clean the Multipass instance up.
 Start by exiting it:

 exit